-WWE’s Mickie James, 41, Displays Plenty Of Leg & Sideboob While Rocking Sizzling Cut-Out Dress
+WWE's Mickie James, 41, Displays Plenty Of Leg & Sideboob While Rocking Sizzling Cut-Out Dress

 WWE superstar Mickie James, 41, showed off her glamorous in an upload that she shared with her 1 million Instagram followers on Wednesday, much to their delight.
 The former Women's Champion was in a celebratory mood and wanted to end the year in a big way.

-The image showed the squared circle veteran standing on a staircase looking stunning.
+The image showed the squared circle veteran looking stunning as she stood on a staircase.
 James radiated style and confidence as she gazed into the camera, resting one of her arms on her head.
-The bombshell’s dark hair predominantly hung to the left side of her body, extending all the way down to her chest.
+The bombshell's dark hair predominantly hung to the left side of her body, extending all the way down to her chest.

-James wore a pink cut-out dress that showed plenty of skin, including her enviable legs and a substantial amount of sideboob.
-The outfit contained some sparkles throughout the material too, which only added to the vibrant nature of the photo.
+James wore a hot pink cut-out dress that showed plenty of skin, flaunting her enviable legs and a substantial amount of sideboob.
+The outfit also contained some sparkles throughout the material, which only added to the vibrant nature of the photo.

 The wrestler topped off the outfit with a pair of silver shoes that wrapped around her feet and ankles.
 She kept her accessories modest, sporting a single bracelet on her right wrist to add a complementary component to her get-up.

-Nick Aldis — a prominent independent wrestler and James’ real-life husband — responded via his Instagram account, revealing how lucky he is to be able to call her his wife.
+James' husband, independent wrestler Nick Aldis, responded via his Instagram account, revealing how lucky he is to be able to call her his wife.

 "Owww ma hearrrt," wrote the former Impact Wrestling star.

-“Such a beautiful lady and here’s hoping for a better year next year,” gushed a second Instagrammer.
+"Such a beautiful lady and here's hoping for a better year next year," gushed a second user.

-The Boogeyman — a legendary wrestler who’s synonymous with eating worms and haunting his opponents — even took to his Instagram and gave everyone a glimpse of his kinder side.
+The Boogeyman -- a legendary wrestler who's synonymous with eating worms and haunting his opponents while in character -- even took to his Instagram and gave everyone a glimpse of his kinder side.
 He responded with a simple fire emoji to convey how hot he found James.

-This isn’t James’ first crowd-pleasing picture in recent weeks.
-As The Inquisitr previously pointed out, she uploaded a snap of her rocking a one-piece bathing suit in a bid to get Ricky Martin’s attention.
+This isn't James' first crowd-pleasing picture in recent weeks.
+As The Inquisitr pointed out, she uploaded a snap of her rocking a one-piece bathing suit in a bid to get Ricky Martin's attention.
 An image of the pop star even rested on her booty in the pic.